 No, this is a common misconception.
 When doctors prescribe medication for ADHD, it sometimes can take a little while to figure out which medication works best for your child and at what dosage.

-When prescribed effectively, ADHD medications work quite well soon after taking them.
+medications work quite well soon after taking them.
 Your child’s personality won’t change.
-But his ability to focus and self-regulate will improve.
+But your child’s ability to focus and self-regulate will improve.
 This can make it easier to learn and also to manage social situations.
 These positive changes can help your child build confidence and positive self-esteem.

 If your child starts taking medication and you notice any changes in behavior, speak up.
 What if you’re not satisfied with the way the doctor responds to your concerns?
 Getting a second opinion might be the next step.